nrfconnect/sdk-nrfxlib/softdevice_controller/doc/channel_sounding.rst

 .. note::
  When registering multiple antennas with the |controller|, the first antenna in the antenna array will be used by default for |BLE| transmission.

-Experimental limitations
+Limitations
 ------------------------

-Currently, the following limitations apply to the :ref:`Experimental <nrf:software_maturity>` support of Channel Sounding:
+Currently, the following limitations apply to the support of Channel Sounding:

  * :ref:`radio coexistence <nrf:ug_radio_coex>` and :ref:`front-end modules <mpsl_fem>` are not supported.